LukeThornton92/Milestone-Project-3-DATEVAULT/README.md

   If not a flash warning is raised.

 - **Add Partner:**

-  My add partner is essentially the same as my sign up, -
+My add partner is essentially the same as my sign up, except all information is being pushed into the partner side of the table and the document is only accessible if you have no partner information already on your account.

 ## **Features**